songz/cordova-plugin-opentok/README.md

 ----

 ## Updates:
+### Feb 19 -
+* Renamed namespace to com.tokbox.opentok.cordova.OpenTokPlugin
+> * If you have the previous version, please remove it: `cordova plugin remove com.tokbox.opentok.phonegap.OpenTokPlugin`
 ### Feb 3 -
 * after installing plugin, the path to include opentok.js is no longer js/opentok.js